Professional Doctorate in Physical Therapy (D.P.T.)

 International students should commence the application process at least six months in advance of the application deadline.
 Official transcripts providing proof of completion of all admission requirements will be necessary from all accepted and deposited students before enrolling in the program.

-Applicants will be selected for admission based on the strength of their application and interview, including pre-requisite science GPA, overall GPA, GRE scores, recommendations, personal statement, and healthcare experiences.
+Applicants will be selected for admission based on the strength of their application, including pre-requisite science GPA, overall GPA, GRE scores, recommendations, personal statement, and healthcare experiences.
+Select applicants will be invited for required interviews by PT faculty.

 Campus visits are encouraged for individuals interested in the program.
 At your request the PT Department will arrange for you to meet individually with faculty, attend a class, and meet current physical therapy students.